 An arbor is another option for supporting raspberry canes.
-An arbor is often used to provide shade and shelter in a garden, or to improve the appearance of a garden.
+An arbor is often used to provide shade and shelter in a garden, or to improve the appearance of a yard.

 You can let raspberries grow up one side of an arbor and down the other side.
 Then, you can pick berries in the shade as you walk underneath the arbor.

-Pruning your raspberry canes will keep them healthy and promotes new growth.
+Pruning your raspberry canes will keep them healthy, and it promotes new growth.
 Healthier plants will lead to more fruit every season, and the plants will be easier to manage.